Meennuu/Meennuu/README.md

 # 💫 About Me:
 Hey!
 I graduated in Computer Science from Barani Institute of Information Technology.
 My goal is to utilize my technical skills and knowledge to make a meaningful impact in the field of computer science.
-I'm eager to contribute to innovative projects and collaborate with like-minded professionals.✨<br><br>In free time I continuously honing my skills in calligraphy✒️ and UI/UX design🖥️ .<br><br>Driven and determined to give my best in everything I do, constantly pushing myself to achieve new heights....✨
+I'm eager to contribute to innovative projects and collaborate with like-minded professionals.✨<br><br>In free time I continuously honing my skills in UI/UX design🖥️ .<br><br>Driven and determined to give my best in everything I do, constantly pushing myself to achieve new heights....✨

 ## 🌐 Socials: